-http://www.2.fugroworld.com/
+Disclaimer: While every care is taken to ensure the accuracy of this data, Tweed Shire Council Disclaimer: While every care is taken to ensure the accuracy of this data, Tweed Shire Council Disclaimer: While every care is taken to ensure the accuracy of this data, Tweed Shire Council Disclaimer: While every care is taken to ensure the accuracy, reliability, completeness or suitability for any particular purpose and disclaimed of evenoceability and all liability in indigence to the data even product in the particular in any way and for any reason.

-Disclaimer: While every care is taken to ensure the accuracy of this data, Tweed Shire Council makes no respressions or warranties expressed or implied, statutory or otherwise, about its accuracy, reliability, completeness or suitability for any particular purpose and disclaim di responsibility, and all liability (including without limitation, liability in negligence) for all espenses, Josses, damages (including indirect or consequential damage) and costs which may be incurred as a result of data being inaccurate in any way and for any reason.
-This information is supplied for the general guidance and is to be considered indicative and dagrammatic only, it should not be used for survey or construction purpose and prior to any exercised so all before to to tipe requiry must be made by radiality 2100.
-The information contained on this document remains valid for 30 days only from the date of supply.
+This information is supplied for the general guidance and is to be considered indicative and diagrammatic only.
+It should not be used for survey are construction upwers and prior to any Management Authority (LPMA) This information is a "Dial before You Dig" enquiry must be made by calling 1100.
+The information ontained on this document remains valid for 30 days only from the date of supply.